giffordlabcvr/RABV-GLUE/README.md

 To install RABV-GLUE locally, you can either opt for a **[Docker-based](https://github.com/giffordlabcvr/RABV-GLUE/wiki/Docker-Installation)** or **[native installation](https://github.com/giffordlabcvr/RABV-GLUE/wiki/Native-Installation)** depending on your preferences and system setup.

+### Web Access

-You can also use some of RABV-GLUE's functionality via its web UI. **A web instance of RABV-GLUE incorporating both these extension layers is hosted by the University of Glasgow, and can be accessed [here](http://rabv-glue.cvr.gla.ac.uk/)**.
+You can also use some of RABV-GLUE's functionality via its web UI.

+**A web instance of RABV-GLUE incorporating both these extension layers is hosted by the University of Glasgow, and can be accessed [here](http://rabv-glue.cvr.gla.ac.uk/)**.

 RABV-GLUE has been developed with an explicit focus on supporting genomic surveillance of rabies virus, as described [here](https://doi.org/10.1371/journal.ppat.1010023).
 Effective and coordinated surveillance of RABV is essential to achieve the aims of [Zero by 30](https://www.who.int/publications/i/item/9789241513838) a global strategic plan to end human deaths from dog-mediated rabies by 2030.